python/cpython/Doc/howto/urllib2.rst

 the status code indicates that the server is unable to fulfil the request.
-The default handlers will handle some of these responses for you (for example, if the response is a "redirection" that requests the client fetch the document from a different URL, urllib2 will handle that for you).
+The default handlers will handle some of these responses for you (for example, if the response is a "redirection" that requests the client fetch the document from a different URL, urllib.request will handle that for you).
 For those it can't handle, urlopen will raise an ``HTTPError``.
 Typical errors include '404' (page not found), '403' (request forbidden), and '401' (authentication required).